 This tested-until-perfect Honey Cake Recipe will provide you with a flavorful, moist and perfectly sweetened spice cake the following day.
 Even if you don’t celebrate Rosh Hashanah, you should make this dessert!

-I grew up with the belief that fresh is always better.
+I grew up with the belief that freshness is always better.

 But as in most things, there are exceptions… take this recipe for banana muffins, for instance.
 They become really flavorful and super moist the following day.
 The roasted bananas used in the recipe are probably a contributing factor.